Print a Sign-In Sheet | Spanish Version Coming Soon

 Building Evacuations

-- While it is not a part of the standard, it is still a good idea to include a workplace map with evacuations routes in the evacuation plan.
+- While it is not a part of the standard, it is still a good idea to include a workplace map with evacuation routes in the evacuation plan.

 - Do not use elevators during an emergency.